(Last updated on January 11th, 2021)

 (Can you tell which program was used to render this image?
 Answer: Vray can do this kind of work with either AutoCAD or SketchUp)

 The thing that puts SketchUp over the top for this category is called the “Extension Warehouse.”
 I haven’t investigated this resource extensively yet, but from what I can see, the Extension Warehouse transforms SketchUp into a metaphorical “Swiss Army knife” of 3D design.
-This Warehouse, similar to SketchUp’s “3D Warehouse,” is a crowd-sourced library of different extensions for SketchUp that add various functions.
+Like SketchUp’s “3D Warehouse,” this Warehouse is a crowd-sourced library of different extensions for SketchUp that add various functions.

 Most of the apps you can download are free, but some need to be purchased.
 Now, I would like to point out that AutoCAD also has something similar, called the AutoDesk App Store.
 It looks like most of the apps on the AutoDesk App Store aren’t free, but that doesn’t mean this is a bad thing.

 You usually “get what you pay for,” so you should consider forking out a little extra cash to get a high-quality app.
 I was tempted to call SketchUp the winner in this category.
 However, just because the SketchUp extensions tend to be free, it doesn’t mean they are automatically better.

 Overall, I find the import/export functions of SketchUp to be more useful.
 AutoCAD can import PDFs and Raster images, which helps trace over drawings.
 AutoCAD can also export STL files for 3D printing and DWF files for standard 3D modeling.
 SketchUp can import DWGs (which can be useful for creating 3D models from someone else’s DWG file).

 SketchUp can export Revit files, post-production 3ds Max files, and DWG files for 2D cutting.
 To get SketchUp to produce an STL file for 3D printing, you will need to download an extension from the Extension Warehouse.